Statue of Paul Kruger, Church Square: Controversy

 Following the end of apartheid in South Africa, there had been calls for the removal of the statue from its location due to it being viewed as an "icon of apartheid" by some African National Congress activists.

-In 2015, following the Rhodes Must Fall campaign in Cape Town, the statue of Paul Kruger was vandalized with green paint thrown on it.
-The Economic Freedom Fighters initially claimed responsibility but later retracted this when the City of Tshwane stated its intent to open a criminal case of malicious damage against the perpetrators.
+In 2015, following the Rhodes Must Fall campaign in Cape Town, the statue of Paul Kruger was vandalized when green paint was thrown on it.
+The Economic Freedom Fighters (EFF) initially claimed responsibility but later retracted this when the City of Tshwane stated its intent to open a criminal case of malicious damage against the perpetrators.
 Following the vandalism and a pledge by the EFF to destroy the statue, numerous people voiced support for the statue.
-Sunette Bridges chained herself to the statue to prevent further damage, with Afrikaners in military uniforms starting to guard the statue.
+Singer Sunette Bridges chained herself to the statue to prevent further damage, with Afrikaners in military uniforms starting to guard the statue.
 A rally also took place next to the statue requesting it to be left alone as part of South Africa's cultural history.
 This ended with Steve Hofmeyr singing the former national anthem of South Africa, "Die Stem van Suid-Afrika".
-The statue has subsequently been ringed by 1.5m high fencing and is not directly accessible to the public.
+The statue has subsequently been ringed by 1.5 m high fencing and is not directly accessible to the public.

+In 2023, the statue was vandalized when a cast iron memorial plaque was removed.
+The plaque was later recovered.

+On 19 September 2025 the statue was mentioned in the South African parliament in a motion introduced by the EFF Chief Whip, Nontando Nolutshungu, on behalf of party leader Julius Malema, about the removal of colonial and apartheid-era statues and monuments.

+The statue was vandalized on the night of 25 September 2025 when the four unnamed soldiers were damaged.